alexholehouse/unpack/README.md

 To make it work from commandline anywhere, download, then add it's location to your
 $PATH variable, or add an alias to the script in .*rc.
 This [link](http://stackoverflow.com/questions/6637622/how-can-i-run-perl-script-from-anywhere-in-unix-environment) might help.
+You will also need to

+    chmod +x unpack.pl
+    mv unpack.pl unpack

+To have an executable called unpack.
+You can, of course simply run it as

+   perl unpack.pl

+It's a free country, after all.

 Usage
 -----